 Whether you’re working at a desk or doing hard labour − there are times when you just need that extra energy kick to get you through the day.
 If a cup of coffee simply won’t cut it, energy drinks are an alternative specially formulated to increase energy and mental performance.
-In fact, nearly half of the Aussies we surveyed (47%) consume energy drinks to feel more energetic, and 24% feel it improves their performance in sports, work, or other activities.
+In fact, half of the Aussies we surveyed (51%) consume energy drinks to feel more energetic, and 21% feel it improves their performance in sports, work, or other activities.

 It depends.
 Energy drinks do contain large amounts of caffeine and sugar (apart from sugar-free versions) − so it’s best to consume them in moderation.
-Almost one in five Aussies we surveyed (19%) said they prefer energy drinks to coffee (because they don’t like hot drinks), but still want a caffeine hit.
-Energy drinks are required by law to indicate their caffeine content on the label and also need to be approved for use by Food Standards Australia New Zealand (FSANZ).
+One in five Aussies we surveyed (20%) said they prefer energy drinks to coffee (because they don’t like hot drinks), but still want a caffeine hit.
+Energy drinks are required by law to indicate their caffeine content on the label and need to be approved for use by Food Standards Australia New Zealand (FSANZ).
 Energy drinks are not recommended for children (including teenagers), pregnant or breastfeeding women, or people sensitive to caffeine.

 Best-Rated Cordials - February 3rd